High-throughput microscopy with SLIP

 To image cells, we simply use the RePads created by Singer Instruments, which were initially designed to manipulate libraries and allow transfer of colonies between agar plates or various different media, to move populations of cells onto an imaging pad.
 Notably, using this format gives us two important advantages: 1) because each well in an arrayed collection is a fixed distance from every other well, the separation between strains is guaranteed to be fixed; and 2) because of the fixed spacing, knowing the position of one well enables the computer to extrapolate the positions of all other wells.
 This means that if the position of the first well is known, the microscope can automatically image the entire plate in a fast and robust manner.
 This procedure is achieved by the SLIP software, and coupled with an electrical triggering strategy to reduce the communication time between the microscope and computer by ~90%, it is now possible to image ~100 strains in as little as 5 minutes.

 SLIP is a powerful technology that allows for the high-throughput imaging of large arrayed libraries of strains.
 While the Huang lab focuses primarily on bacterial collections and arrays, the technology is flexible enough to be extended to other organisms of different scales with relative ease.
-We are currently exploring ways to expand this technology, such as through high-throughput single-cell time-lapse imaging and multi-channel fluorescence imaging.
-We are also working with Singer Instruments to determine ways to improve SLIP’s automation, making it easier than ever to use SLIP for diverse projects.
-Our immediate goal is to utilize Singer Instrument’s ROTOR+ high-density arraying robot to automate the pinning and preparation of strains for SLIP.
-Stay tuned!
+They are currently exploring ways to expand this technology, such as through high-throughput single-cell time-lapse imaging and multi-channel fluorescence imaging.
+We are also working with the Huang lab to determine ways to improve SLIP’s automation, making it easier than ever to use SLIP for diverse projects, such as by using ROTOR+ to automate the pinning and preparation of strains for SLIP.